purpsoli/Portrait-Display-DB15/README.md

 # Portrait-Display-DB15
-A DB15 adapter board to replace the 13W3 portrait display with an easier to find cable I made this board because i own a portrait display, but not the elusive original 13W3 to DB15 cable that came with it!
+A DB15 adapter board to replace the 13W3 portrait display with an easier to find cable.
+I made this board because i own a portrait display, but not the elusive original 13W3 to DB15 cable that came with it!

 Only two problems came with this upgrade...